jpasini/jpasini.github.io/_posts/2018-10-17-near-earth-comets.md

 categories: d3 visualization astronomy
 ---

 Here's a scatterplot of near-Earth comets (data source: [NASA](https://data.nasa.gov/Space-Science/Near-Earth-Comets-Orbital-Elements/b67r-rgxc)).
 We see that orbits with small eccentricity tend to lie close to the ecliptic, while more eccentric orbits seem to lie on random planes (see [diagram](http://farside.ph.utexas.edu/teaching/celestial/Celestialhtml/node34.html) for terminology).
 This could be because the more eccentric objects were captured, whereas the others formed with the Solar System.
-Another hint that this is the case is that inclination is not only closer to zero, but *also only under 90 degrees*, meaning that they're orbiting in the same direction as Earth and most planets.
+Another hint that this is the case: inclination is not only closer to zero, but also *note the absence of dots near 180 degrees*, so they're orbiting in the same direction as all the planets.

 <div>